kymb0/kymb0.github.io/_posts/####2023-01-21-IAM-attacking-AWS.md

 Now this is spciey, we cannot enumerate our own permissions in `IAM`, but we can not only list the `S3` buckets but can see what is inside of them,

-discover the account does not have IAM list privileges explore s3 list dev-bucket contents grab ssh keys and config ssh in and enumerate current roles policies discover that the previous assumed role has full access on lambda and the current assumed role has createpolicy and attachrolepolicy
+grab ssh keys and config
+ssh in and enumerate current roles policies discover that the previous assumed role has full access on lambda and the current assumed role has createpolicy and attachrolepolicy